Sunday, 21 June 2026

 Widely Regarded: Nikkor 20mm f/4 AI

 The Nikkor 20mm f/4 AI (and its near identical predecessor, the K) was the optical successor to the very well regarded Nikkor-UD 20mm f/3.5 Auto.
 The K was produced from 1974 to 1977 and the AI released for a short period after til the start of 1978, at which point the Nikkor 20mm f/3.5 AI had been released.
-Both the f/4 AI and f/3.5 AI lenses had good reputations but how are they really?
+Both the f/4 AI and f/3.5 AI lenses had good reputations - with the f/4 AI lens' reputation enhanced by well respected nature photographer Galen Rowell's recommenation - but how good are they really?

 Nikkor 20mm f/4 K with factory AI conversion aperture ring